Protecting children from abuse and maltreatment

 What Are Schools Expected To Do?

-Schools must comply with the current safeguarding guidance from the Department for Education, called Keeping Children Safe in Education – to view please click here.
+Schools must comply with the current safeguarding guidance from the Department for Education, called Keeping Children Safe in Education – a copy can be found in our Policies and Documents page (please click HERE).
 This means, for example:

 What Does Safeguarding Look Like In Our School?